robotix/2020.robotix.in/_events/poles-apart.md

 * The participant is allowed to decide the initial orientation of his robot on the start zone.

-* Team ROBOTIX reserves the right to disallow any initial orientation of the robot inside the starting zone if it gives the participant an undue advantage, solely based on the Team ROBOTIX’s discretion.
+* Team ROBOTIX reserves the right to disallow any initial orientation of the robot inside the starting zone if it gives the participant an undue advantage, solely based on the Team ROBOTIX's discretion.

 ##### Restarts and Timeouts

 * A maximum of **2 Timeouts** of **1 minute** each may be taken in **each round**.
 Penalty will be awarded for each timeout and robot will start from its **last position** on the arena.

-* The participant’s robots can have a **maximum of 1 restart per round**.
+* The participant's robots can have a **maximum of 1 restart per round**.
 A penalty will be imposed on the team for every restart that they take.

-* After the restart, the participant’s robot will be set to its initial position.
+* After the restart, the participant's robot will be set to its initial position.
 Timer will be set to zero and the run will start afresh with the addition of the penalty for restart.

 * A timeout can be taken anytime at the participant's discretion.